The Day I Met Rep. Carolyn Maloney

-Meeting Maloney made me feel like I am on the right path - we need a creative soul representing NYC in the US Congress - someone with some a free mind, passionate for peace, keen on new solutions for the country and the city.
-Maloney seems to be sleep-walking through her re-election campaign, and her Congressional career.
+Meeting Rep. Maloney made me feel like I am on the right path.
+NYC ne needs a strong leader, a peace-loving, creative soul in the Congress - someone passionate for new ideas, keen on new solutions for the country and the city.

 My gut instincts were right.
 We can do better.